Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 So I know that it's not something to be reduced, but just in a couple of minutes, can you kind of say what happened, particularly to Brett?

-Um from the Brett Weinstein angle, he and a couple other professors decided to stand up vocally against this push toward equity, which is still not defined, and even the Washington state government has implemented equity as basically this operating principle for the entire government, and they still refuse to define that term.
+From the Brett Weinstein angle, he and a couple other professors decided to stand up vocally against this push toward equity, which is still not defined.

-Uh so I who knows what that actually means.
+So who knows what that actually means.

-But if math is racist, it's impossible to define the term.
+Well, if math is racist, it's impossible to define the term.

 Yeah, I mean, well, probably definitions at this point are a form of white supremacy.

-It's very uh that that's a big mess.
+It's very, that's a big mess.

-But um the college wanted to implement equity, and they wanted to make that the basis of hiring and uh employment and uh when you're hired and it like a condition for tenure, and they were basing it all on very, very faulty data.
+But the college wanted to implement equity, and they wanted to make that the basis of hiring and employment.

-But basically, they wanted to make the college explicitly um anti-anti-black, or they they began to become more and more race racial in their viewing of students and also just identitarian, where they uh over the course of my time there from 2013 to 2017,
+But basically, they wanted to make the college explicitly anti-anti-black, or they began to become more and more racial in their viewing of students and also just identitarian, where they, over the course of my time there from 2013 to 2017, the college became increasingly more based in identity.

-the college became increasingly more based in identity and identity was the means by which you transacted uh over uh for more and more and more of the college experience.
+And identity was the means by which you transacted for more and more and more of the college experience.

-So a white heterosexual male who identifies with his own sex is conceived of as the paragon of the oppressor and must defer constantly to every uh subsequent identity.
+So a white heterosexual male who identifies with his own sex is conceived of as the paragon of the oppressor and must defer constantly to every subsequent identity.

-And then if you're a white woman who identifies with her sex and you spoke English fluently, then you were the second one in the totem pole, and it went down from there.
+And then if you're a white woman who identifies with her sex and you spoke English fluently, then you were the second one in the totem pole and it went down from there.

 The more marginalized you are, the more privileged you become.

-So it really doesn't solve the problem, it just inverts it.
+So it really doesn't solve the problem.

 Oh, it inverts it with extreme prejudice, actually.